openpodcast/spotify-connector/README.md

 # ...
 ```

+See `__main.py__` for all endpoints.

 ## Development

-We are using [Pipenv](https://pipenv.pypa.io/en/latest/index.html#install-pipenv-today) for virtualenv and dev dependency management.
-With Pipenv installed:
+We use [Pipenv] for virtualenv and dev dependency management.
+With Pipenv
+installed:

-1. Install your locally checked out code in [editable mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html), including its dependencies, and all dev dependencies into a virtual environment:
+1. Install your locally checked out code in [development mode], including its
+   dependencies, and all dev dependencies into a virtual environment:

 ```sh
 pipenv sync --dev